The Toxins in Meat Every Biohacker & Paleo Dieter Should Know

 HNE, MDA, acrolein, and glyoxal are toxins produced from either eating a bad overall diet, too much protein (even the good kinds), and overcooked proteins and meats.
 Here are three steps to countering these problems:

 - Eat more fat.
 Follow the macronutrient guidelines from the Bulletproof Diet and aim for around 60-80% of your calories from high-quality fats and oils.
-Also, read the upcoming series on protein restriction and longevity for even more details.

 - Cook your food correctly.
 This is the trickiest part of this process, but as a general recommendation, cook your foods on moderate to low heat for shorter periods of time, erring on the side of less rather than more.
 However, the right cooking methods really vary for almost every meat.
-This is why I wrote Upgraded Chef, a recipe book that teaches you exactly how to prepare your food for optimal performance and health.
+This is why I wrote The Bulletproof Cookbook, a recipe book that teaches you exactly how to prepare your food for optimal performance and health.
 Including antioxidant spices is a great idea too.

 How to eat protein for performance